kiwiorbit/rsiscan-v8/TOUR_GUIDE.md

 2. Click on it to open the large modal.

 **ACTION 2: Showcase the "Pro" Tools**
-1. Click the **Price Chart icon** inside the modal.
+1. Click the **Price Chart icon** (`fa-chart-area`) inside the modal.
-2. Click the **Volume Profile button**.
+2. Click the **Volume Profile button** (`fa-chart-bar`).
 Point to the POC, VAH, and VAL lines.
+3. Click the **Fibonacci Levels button** (`fa-wave-square`) to toggle it on.
+4. Switch to the **WaveTrend chart view** (`fa-water`).
+Point to any visible green or red dots on the chart.
-3. Switch to the **KiwiHunt chart view** using the rocket icon.
+5. Switch to the **KiwiHunt chart view** (`fa-rocket`).
 Point to any visible dots or triangles.

 > **SAY:** "When we open a chart, we unlock our full suite of professional analysis tools.
 On the price chart, we can overlay institutional tools like **Volume Profile**, which shows us true, volume-backed support and resistance.
+We can also instantly overlay key **Fibonacci Levels** and, on higher timeframes, the **Previous Week's Price Levels**.
 >
-> "But where it gets really powerful is when we switch to our indicator charts, like **KiwiHunt**.
-Notice these colored dots and triangles?
-The app is visually showing us exactly where high-probability signal conditions were met, directly on the chart, taking the guesswork out of analysis."
+> "But where it gets really powerful is when we switch to our indicator charts.
+On the **WaveTrend chart**, you can see these green dots, which visually confirm high-conviction buy signals.
+On our **KiwiHunt chart**, the app does the same, plotting dots and triangles to show exactly where its proprietary signals have fired."

 **ACTION 3: Demonstrate Drawing Tools**
 1. Switch back to the Price Chart.